Structural and rural funds

 In this Guide we refer to indirect and concurrent management by treating them almost as synonyms.
 It is useful to remember that:

-• The term “concurrent management” is the correct one to denote the mode of implementation covered in this chapter, in which the management of the funds is shared between national and regional institutions (which are its most direct interface with the beneficiaries) and the European Commission (which retains a responsibility and role in terms of programming, monitoring, evaluation and proper use of the funds);
+• The term “shared management” is the correct one to refer to the mode of implementation discussed in this chapter, in which the management of funds is shared between national and regional institutions (which are its most direct interface to beneficiaries) and the European Commission (which retains a responsibility and role in terms of programming, monitoring, evaluation and proper use of funds);

-• The term “indirect management,” on the other hand, refers to cases (most common in the humanitarian aid and development cooperation sector) where program management is delegated to third-country authorities, international organizations or other bodies.
+• The term “indirect management,” on the other hand, refers to cases (most common in the humanitarian aid and development cooperation sector) in which program management is delegated to third-country authorities, international organizations or other bodies.

-However, in current parlance, the notion of “indirect management” is sometimes associated with the Structural Funds: by symmetry, analogy and contrast to the “direct management” of large community programs.
-We have therefore kept references to “indirect management” in parallel with (and as a counterpart to) “shared management,” with the aim of more clearly emphasizing the distinction between these two broad categories of funds and programs.
+However, in current parlance, the notion of “indirect management” is sometimes associated with the Structural Funds: by symmetry, analogy, and contrast to the “direct management” of major EU programs.
+We have therefore kept references to “indirect management” in parallel with (and as a counterpart to) “shared management,” with the aim of more clearly emphasizing the distinction between these two major categories of funds and programs.

 Furthermore, for clarity of exposition, our Guide associates Structural and Rural Funds with predominantly indirect (i.e., shared) management; and community programs with predominantly direct management.